kakamband/revenue-generator/readme.txt

 == Changelog ==

+= 1.1.0 ( 4 September 2020 ) =
+* Updated Paywall functionality to allow for the selection of multiple individual posts or categories.
+* Updated Contributions shortcode so that a contribution offering can be updated without requiring changes to the shortcode.
+* Updated Laterpay logo.

 = 1.0.1 ( 20 July 2020 ) =
 * Added Settings menu option.
 * Minor styling Improvements.